Tesla goes ahead with China hiring event after Musk job warning

 However, output at the plant was badly hit by Shanghai's two-month Covid-19 lockdown that saw it halt work for 22 days and later struggle to return to full production.
 Prior to this, Tesla had planned to ramp up production at the plant to 22,000 cars a week by mid-May.

-Musk, the chief executive, said in an email seen by Reuters last week that he had a "super bad feeling" about the economy and needed to cut 10% of salaried staff at the electric car maker.
+Musk, the chief executive, said in an email seen by Reuters last week that he had a "super bad feeling" about the economy and needed to cut 10% of staff at the electric car maker.
+The email was titled "pause all hiring worldwide".

 In another email to employees on Friday, Musk said Tesla would reduce salaried headcount by 10%, as it has become "overstaffed in many areas" but added that "hourly headcount will increase".